olivernybo/omni-gui/README.md

 3. Start the electron app

 ## Usage
-First enter your OpenAI API key by pressing the key icon in the top left corner.
+First enter your OpenAI and Eden AI keys by pressing the key icons in the top left corner.

 The assistant has 2 modes.
 Translation and O.M.N.I. mode.
 Translation mode is used to translate your voice to english.
 O.M.N.I. mode is used to control the assistant.